• About

 The whole thing fizzled of course, as campaigns often do, but not before furnishing us with a few great sessions.

 Andy ran this particular session.
-He set up the scenario as we put together out a take-out order and someone set up the stereo with a couple choice CDs.
+He set up the scenario as we put together a take-out order and someone set up the stereo with a couple choice CDs.
 We began placing our characters in the setting and getting ready for the challenge.
 Straight to initiative!
 Andy wasn’t messing around, but just before we began the hack & slash, he announced an odd twist.
 There would be a single modifier of -5 to +5 on all die rolls that would apply to each of the characters belonging to one player for an indefinite time during the course of the game.
-Andy would assign the modifier whenever it proved appropriate appropriate.
+Andy would assign the modifier whenever it proved appropriate.
 We received no explanation, and that was that.

 Okay, sounds like fun!